Two weekends ago I took 5 tabs of acid.

 ॐ शान्तिः शान्तिः शान्तिः

 Om peace, peace, peace

 What I like about this is the use of the concepts of teacher and student.
 I like that it’s kind of open to interpretation.
 How I perceive and receive this prayer isn’t static, it changes over time, making it flexible depending on my mental state at the time.
 What I see as the teacher may be a more expansive consciousness or even the universe as a whole.
-It may be life, it may be the psychedelic experience, it can be the psychedelic substance I’m working with.
+It may be life, it may be the psychedelic experience, or it can be the psychedelic substance I’m working with.

-I also like the three shantis at the end, which in other translations I’ve read to mean removing impurities from my body, mind and spirit.
+I also like the three shantis at the end, which in other translations I’ve read to mean removing impurities from my body, mind, and spirit.